Capital Asset Pricing Model (CAPM)

 Security Market Line (SML)

-When the relative risk premium, represented by beta, is plotted in a graph against the required return, it yields a straight line known as the security market line (SML).
-This line begins at the risk-free rate and rises with beta.
+When the relative risk premium, represented by beta, is plotted in a graph against the required return, it yields a straight line called the security market line (SML), which begins at the risk-free rate and rises with beta.

 Conclusion